Overview

 Environmental Criteria

 Air Quality: Street rights-of-way corridors typically have higher concentrations of particulate matter.
 Trees can be planted along roads to absorb vehicle exhaust and reduce pollution.
-This layer highlights the percent of road area.
+This indicator highlights the percent of road area.
 Higher concentrations of road surfaces may indicate poor air quality.

 Energy Conservation: Trees provide a reduction in energy use in the summer by providing shade and in the winter by reducing wind.
 This indicator identifies residentially zoned areas with low tree cover and high total possible planting area.